churris-x/a-shell.scripts/README.md

 The setup script automatically sets a "theme", but this can be changed in the file or with the native `config` command.

-Check the [a-shell docs](https://bianshen00009.gitbook.io/a-guide-to-a-shell/basic-tutorials/configure-the-shell#define-the-prompt) on how to set up a `$PS1` / Primary prompt variable
+Check the [a-shell docs](https://bianshen00009.gitbook.io/a-guide-to-a-shell/basic-tutorials/configure-the-shell#define-the-prompt) on how to set up the `$PS1` (Prompt String One / Primary prompt variable)

-See [git](#git) for how to set up access to private repos
+See the [Git](#git) section for how to set up access to private repos

 ## Use
 The main thing this repository does is create and manage three general dot files, `.profile`, `.aliases` and `.gitconfig`.
 This is done by creating symbolic links to each of those files in the root folder, so the files can be portable and kept up to date.